jakerylandwilliams/partitioner/README.md

 ## Motivation

 The original goal of the partitioner project was to create a fast, efficient, and general algorithm that segments texts into the smallest-possible meaningful units, which we refer to as phrases.
-This essentially coincides with the NLP task for comprehensive MWE segmentation segmentation.
-Reference for this modules function may be found in the following article:
+This essentially coincides with the NLP task for comprehensive MWE segmentation.
+Reference for this module's function may be found in the following article:

 https://arxiv.org/pdf/1608.02025.pdf